mebsic/Editor/README.md

 ## Welcome to Editor
-Editor is an open source text editor that allows you to read, write and modify text files.
+Editor is an open-source text editor used to read, write and modify text files.

 ### Supported Types
 - Text Files (*.txt)